-• i.e. preprocessing + compilation, but no linking
+• i.e., preprocessing + compilation, but no linking

-It is needed in all non trivial build processes, to compile objects separately and delay linking to the end.
+It is needed in all non trivial build processes, to compile objects separately and postpone linking.

 Compiling with gcc (cont.)

 The default destination for the object corresponding to a source file source.c is source.o.
 It can be overridden with -o, as usual.